Conservatory and Greenhouses

-The Plant Conservatory is a 1,375 square foot greenhouse used as a living laboratory for many Plant Science courses.
+The Plant Conservatory is a 1,850 square foot glasshouse used as a living laboratory for many Plant Science courses.
 The conservatory features a variety of tropical and subtropical plants as well as plants common to the interior spaces of shopping malls, hotels, and offices.
-Paths meander through the greenhouse along a small pond and stream leading to a waterfall at the back.
-Orchids, palms, bromeliads, begonias, and foliage plants fill the greenhouse.
-In the winter months, the conservatory provides a green haven from the cold winter.
+Paths meander through the plant collection featuring orchids, palms, bromeliads, begonias, foliage plants, cacti, and succulents in the conservatory.
+In the winter months, the conservatory provides a green haven from the cold winter days.

-The conservatory is located in the greenhouse range, adjacent to Hodder Hall and open to the public during the following times:
+and is open to the public during the following times:

 School year: Monday - Friday, 8 am - 5 pm